 If you’re searching for something fun (and free!) to do with the kids, have a look at the kids’ trail on The Coal Loader website.
 It’s a mobile-friendly, self-timed way for your kids to explore the great outdoors whilst finding listed items and answering fun questions.
 They’ll uncover the site’s history, all its sustainability features, native planting, food gardens, bats, chickens and more.
 All you have to do is head to their website and use your mobile to navigate the trail.
 Easy!

-On 28 February, The Coal Loader is going to welcome stallholders and guests for the first Artisans Market in a year.
-The sustainable market is held four times a year, on the last Sunday of February, May, August and November.
+The Coal Loader’s sustainable market is held four times a year, on the last Sunday of February, May, August and November.
 What’s so great about it?
 You’ll get to see and buy original and creative handmade products directly from emerging and contemporary designers, artists and makers such as eco products, wool creations, textiles and designs for children.
 To keep the market COVID-safe, all stalls will be outside, on The Platform, and numbers will be reduced.
 Don’t forget to bring along a cloth bag to keep all your goodies!

 Do you consider yourself a bit of a history buff?
 Great – this one’s for you.
 Explore one of the 160m tunnels from the historic coal loading system.
 Visit Tunnel 1 and see the original coal feeder and cart still in situ.
 Next, enjoy the walk through Tunnel 2 to the bushland of Balls Head and beyond.
 Don’t worry, the sensor lighting will automatically turn on to guide you.
 Please note that the other two tunnels are currently closed to the public.
 One of them is home to threatened micro-bats and the other tunnel is lined with 50 rainwater tanks.
 Luckily, there are tours available to help you explore the site’s history with a volunteer guide.
-The next tour is on 6 March and will last an hour – bookings are essential.
+Bookings are essential.

 The New Coal Loader Augmented Reality App